 Not wanting any other settlers in the Great Salt Lake Valley, the Mormons bought the property from Goodyear, who claimed to have a deed from the Mexican Government.
 In reality the Mormon Church paid Goodyear one thousand nine hundred and fifty dollars for nothing more than Goodyear's squatters rights to the land.
 James Brown moved into the fort in 1848 and renamed it, Fort Brown.

 One of Perrigrine's wives, Sarah Crossley, came to Utah in 1856 with the Martin Handcart Company.
-The Martin Handcart Company was stranded in heavy snow and cold not far from Devils Gap at Martins Cove, while the Willey Handcart Company was stranded near the summit of South Pass.
+The Martin Handcart Company was stranded in heavy snow and cold not far from Devils Gap at Martins Cove.
 Sarah Crossley's account of the suffering is guaranteed to bring a lump in your throat, or a tear to your eye.

-My great-great-great grandparents, David and Patty Sessions were called to go with the first company to clear a trail between Nauvoo and the Missouri River.
+My great-great-great grandparents, David and Patty Sessions were called to go with the first company to clear a road between Nauvoo, Illinois and the Missouri River.
 Patty was given the responsibility of midwifery.
 Among the hundreds of pioneers leaving Nauvoo, Patty delivered nine babies on the bank of the Mississippi River.

 The next summer at the age of fifty-two, Patty Bartlett Sessions walked beside an ox team in her son Perrigrine's company from Winter Quarters to the Salt Lake Valley.
 Besides driving the ox team, Patty kept a complete day diary, delivered babies, and treated the sick.